BlakeMScurr/hub/README.md

 Our flagship Flow is the Review Flow, which checks a repository's pull requests conform to its project specific patterns.

-## Mission
+## Vision & Mission

-We are building a community to develop and share Tenets and Flows for software development.
-To this end, Codelingo is **free for open source repos**.
 Our vision is for Codelingo to be the protocol on top of which the insights and experience of developers across the industry can be shared and applied.
+We are on a mission to build the CodeLingo community: starting with teams solving their own problems, we'll build out Tenets and Flows together.

 ## Quick Starts

 ### Playground

-Write, generate and run Tenets on the [playground](https://codelingo.io/playground).
+Test out writing and running a Tenet online with zero installs on the [playground](https://codelingo.io/playground) - it's easier than you think!

 <!-- TODO image of the playground UI -->